‘Do not say the moment was imagined

 So much gratitude to you who taught me: ‘When the medicine woman "sees" a wolf in the grass, she knows it really is a wolf.
 Even if it turns out the wolf was "just a shrub".’
 She asks the wolf why it is here, what it wants from her?
 What messages it brings?
 She holds the questions lightly.
 Carries them in her body.
 Feels the hefts from the stooping question marks, unanswered, in her heart.
 As she opens herself to the particular quality of the wolf.
 Feeling into its emotions, its story.
 Allowing the answers to come to her, as she opens herself more deeply, to the image.
 Exactly as it appeared to her.

 This is not analysis.
 It requires an open heart.
 Paying attention.
 Lovingly.
 ‘Listening’.
 ‘Smelling’ its energy, its moods, its emotions, its stories.
-Opening to the smells, the sounds, the tastes, the sensations in her body, on her skin, the image evokes in her.
+Opening to the smells, the sounds, the tastes, the sensations in her body, on her skin, that the image evokes in her.
 She digests it.
 Sensations coming and going, like the tides of oceans.
 Weight and emptiness.
 The moods emanating from the wolf's eyes.
-The way it stares at her.
-Or at something behind her.
-As if it senses something accompanying her that she was not aware of.
+His judgements of her, contained in the way he stares at her.
+Or at something behind her?
 Maybe her child.
 Maybe her death.
 The meanings flowing from the way the old man stoops, the stiffness in his legs.

 Can you open to the magic?

 In an infinite universe, the earth hangs nearly one hundred million miles from the sun.
 But just in that exact spot, so that shifts in the tiny distance between its one pole and its other pole is enough to cause summers and winters.
 Consider this carefully....
 These shifts between poles involve a distance that is a tiny fraction of our distance from the sun.
-And yet the earth is placed in just the exact spot where the shifts make the difference between life proliferating and life falling into an icy grip of stagnation.
+And yet the earth is placed in just that sweet spot where these shifts make the difference between life proliferating and life falling into an icy grip of stagnation.

 Or, consider the following.
 The moon is four hundred times smaller than the sun.
 And yet, it is placed in that exact position where its visible size from earth is nearly exactly the same as the size of the sun as seen from earth.
 And magically, every now and then, it passes between the sun and earth, precisely in that spot where it blocks the rays from the sun entirely.
 The ‘design’ necessary for this to be, is truly astonishing!